 Also, look to people you admire who are successful and pay attention to how they relax and the benefits of their relaxation activities.
 I recommend keeping a journal to track all of your relaxation benefits going forward (until relaxation becomes a long-term habit).

-As you start to make more connections between renewal activities, your performance and productivity levels, and your health, it will get easier to prioritize relaxation.
+As you start to make more connections between renewal activities and how well you perform, it will get easier to prioritize relaxation.
 And your guilt will start to melt away.

 Tip #3: Close Open-Ended Loops

 What repetitive tasks do you have that never end?
 Do you have long-term projects that haven’t been broken into manageable short-term tasks and activities?
 These type of tasks and activities are what create open-ended loops within your mind.
 Open-ended loops are activities that don’t have an end-point or an end in sight.
 Some examples are:

 - Checking and responding to email (a never-ending activity that always seems urgent but is often not a priority);

 - Pushing a long-term project forward that’s easy to get lost in without setting clear guidelines and deadlines around what you want to accomplish that day; and